Trauma and the Brain-Body Connection

 Past Memories Feel Like Right Now!

 When trauma is stuck in this part of the brain, past memories and their emotional charges can feel like they are happening right now.
 If triggered, you may react the way you did at the time of the trauma, even if you are in reality safe and not in danger.

-For example, imagine are a three-month-old in your crib.
+For example, imagine you are a three-month-old in your crib.
 You wake up hungry and needing a diaper change, so you cry.
 This is what babies do.
 No one comes to you.
 Instead, you hear screaming, fighting, and loud noises in your room.
-Maybe you see through the bars of your crib a violent fight between you parents.
-In that moment you cannot explain what you feel as a three-month-old but your brain may be wiring together fear, worry, anxiety with the stomach pain from being hungry and the uncomfortable feeling from the dirty diaper.
+Maybe you see through the bars of your crib a violent fight between your parents.
+In that moment you cannot explain what you feel as a three-month-old but your brain may be wiring together fear, worry, and anxiety with the stomach pain from being hungry and the uncomfortable feeling from the dirty diaper.

 Those memories and related emotions from this traumatic event get stuck in the limbic brain that has no sense of time or language.
 The next time you feel these feelings, your brain goes back to that three-month-old experience in the crib.
 If you feel afraid or wired when you are 16, or 25, or yesterday, it can connect with the same pathway in the brain of the 3-month-old’s experience.
 You may be left wondering what the heck your internal explosion is about, because the effect of your emotional response today seems out of proportion to the cause.

 If this happens to you, I am betting life does not go as well as you might like, for you and your relationships.
 Hamster wheel…roller coaster…no matter the metaphor, likely you are feeling overwhelmed, a bit nauseous, and perhaps despairing of ever landing on solid ground.
 Check out Brainspotting, it can really help!